stat133-sp19/hw-stat133-Jueluo12/workout01/report/workout01-Jue-Luo.md

 3PT Effective Shooting % by Player:
 -----------------------------------

-3 PT Field Goal effective shooting percentage by player, arranged in descending order by percentage.
+Then we take a glance at the table of 3 PT Field Goal effective shooting percentage by player, which is arranged in descending order by percentage.
+Overall the shooting percentage is less than the 2PT, but as we all know, it is supposed to be harder for us to get 3 points.
+From the table, we can see Klay Thompson did the greatest 3PT shoot where he got 42.4% made.
+On the contrast, Draymond Green only got 31.9% shot.

 ``` r
 arrange(